rza101/ESP-WiFi-Extender/README.md

 - When uploading use only lwIP Lower Memory Variant and at least 256KB FS
 - 160MHz CPU Speed is more recommended
 - Changing NAPT table size is not recommended (i think the performance is the same with the default value)
-- Use external antenna or modified antenna for greater stability (and maybe higher speed)
+- Use external antenna or modified antenna (soldered wire) for greater stability (and maybe higher speed)
 - .gzp is .gz to avoid auto downloading by some external downloader
 - To reset settings without dashboard, use serial monitor and send *reset*
+- Fast blinking (every 500ms) means no station configured or not connected to station (after booting / disconnected)
+- Slow blinking (every 3s) means connected to station

 ## Performance